stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 3. Add the page through the ApostropheCMS user interface.

 To create new pages and page templates, you'll use the `apostrophe-pages` and `apostrophe-templates` modules.
-You'll also learn the basics of editing page templates in [Nunjucks](https://mozilla.github.io/nunjucks/), and a little bit about modules in Apostrophe.
+You'll also learn the basics of using [Nunjucks](https://mozilla.github.io/nunjucks/) to provide more dynamic features.

+## Page Creation Overview

+Before we go through an example where you create your own page templates and pages, let's look in more detail at the concepts behind each step of the process.

-## Creating Page Templates
+### Step 1: Creating Page Templates

-First you want to create you template.
-A page template in Apostrophe is stored in an `.html` file, and is composed of HTML and JavaScript with additional features added through the Nunjucks templating language.
-The primary location for page templates is `lib/modules/apostrophe-pages/views/`.
+First, create the template.
+A page template in Apostrophe is composed of HTML and JavaScript extended with Nunjucks.

+Templates are found here:

+DIRECTORY STRUCTURE DIAGRAM
+`lib/modules/apostrophe-pages/views/`.

-If you have an existing Apostrophe project, take a look at the `apostrophe-pages` module directory of the project \(`lib/modules/apostrophe-pages`\).
+`apostrophe-pages` module directory of the project \(`lib/modules/apostrophe-pages`\).
 Here you'll find a `/views` directory containing our `.html` template files.
 Within the `/pages` subdirectory by default, you'll just find the Home page template, `home.html`.

 In addition to the `home.html` template in `lib/modules/apostrophe-pages`, projects created with our CLI from the `apostrophe-boilerplate` project ship with a simple `layout.html` file in the top-level `views/` folder.
 Templates  that are not from a specific module are found in `views/`.

-If you peek inside `layout.html`, you'll find several examples of "blocks":
+END DIRECTORY STRUCTURE DIAGRAM

+The `layout.html` template provides the unpinning for all of our templates.
+Before you create a new template, open `layout.html`:

 {% code-tabs %}
 {% code-tabs-item title="views/layout.html" %}